bolcom/libunftp/README.md

 cargo new my_project
 ```

-Then add firetrap to your projects dependencies in `Cargo.toml`:
+Then add firetrap to your project's dependencies in `Cargo.toml`:

 ```toml
 [dependencies]